Skip to content

 1. Set the agenda

-New patient clinics are wonderful for obtaining structured histories and helping students in developing differential diagnoses and management plans.
+New patient clinics are wonderful for obtaining structured histories and helping students develop differential diagnoses and management plans.
 Plenty of time should be allowed for the students to achieve this.

 Follow-up clinics allow students to learn from the clinician’s initial letters.
-You can allocate time for the student to review them to consolidate their learning.
+You can allocate time for students to review them to consolidate their learning.

 During these sessions, you can also observe communication skills and provide feedback.
-Student-run clinics have may improve quality of care and education itself.
-Having real-time patient interaction via virtual clinics provides the ability to gather confidence in taking detailed histories, effective communication skills and develop overall professionalism.
+Student-run clinics may improve the quality of care and education itself.
+Having real-time patient interaction via virtual clinics provides the ability to gather confidence in taking detailed histories, develop effective communication skills and develop overall professionalism.

 3. Focus on developing clinical skills

-Whilst there is no alternative to the physical exam, virtual consultations provide excellent opportunities to develop clinical reasoning skills and understanding of the importance of a focused history.
-Clinicians can help develop clinical reasoning as they sift through all of the information.
+While there is no alternative to the physical exam, virtual consultations provide excellent opportunities to develop clinical reasoning skills and understand the importance of a focused history.
+Clinicians can help develop clinical reasoning as they sift through the information.
 This allows the student to gain a more holistic learning experience as they follow the patient’s journey from the start to the end.

 The Delivery